 Costa Rica National Parks a National Treasure

 The government National Conservation Areas System (SINAC) established in 1998 protects nearly two hundred conservation areas.
 Including over 50 wildlife refuges, 32 major national parks, over a dozen forest reserves and a handful of biological reserves.
 In most cases, access to all of the Costa Rica National Park System and Reserve System is inexpensive and readily available, though some are easier to get to than others.
-Some of the most popular national parks include the Arenal Volcano National Park, the Monteverde Cloud Forest, Manuel Antonio National Park and Cahuita National Park.
+Some of the most popular national parks include the Arenal Volcano National Park, the Monteverde Cloud Forest, Manuel Antonio National Park, Tortuguero National Park and Cahuita National Park.

 All in all, this program has provided the people of Costa Rica and tourists with an amazing opportunity to admire and examine the wonders of nature.
 Costa Rica alone has 75% of the Central American Biodiversity.
 How amazing it is to see such amazing Costa Rica attractions.

 National parks you don’t want to miss on your Costa Rica vacation